francxrusso/francxrusso.github.io/README.md

-# Il mio Portfolio - Primo progetto di Start2Impact
+This is the first project of the "Full Stack Developer Course" from Start2Impact

- Progetto del corso Full stack Development su HTML e CSS
+The goal is building your Portfolio website using HTML and CSS

- <a href="https://francxrusso.github.io/">Vedi Portfolio</a>
+ <a href="https://francxrusso.github.io/">Show Portfolio</a>